windbird-sensor/TD_RF_Module_SDK/examples/tools/switch_polling/readme.txt

 to provide a skeleton Sensor Transmitter application template.

-This example registers the Transmitter to the Sensor backend, then start monitoring battery, temperature and switch events while sending periodic keepalive messages every 24 hours.
+This example registers the Transmitter to the Sensor backend, then start monitoring battery, temperature and witch events while sending periodic keepalive messages every 24 hours.